ST. PATRICK’S DAY RECIPE: Guinness-Marinated Corned Beef & Cabbage

 RECIPE: GUINNESS-MARINATED CORNED BEEF & CABBAGE WITH CHAMP POTATOES

-This recipe is courtesy Justin O’Connor, Executive Chef at the Guinness Storehouse in Dublin.
+This recipe is courtesy of Justin O’Connor, Executive Chef at the Guinness Storehouse in Dublin.
 It will be served at the restaurant on St. Patrick’s Day.
-This recipe serves 6.

 1. Cook The Beef.
 Place the beef and Guinness into a pot and cover with cold water.
 Add onion, cloves, bay leaves and peppercorns.
 Cook for 2 to 2-1/2 hours, or until tender